Section Navigation

 To narrow the gap between the progress made by disadvantaged boys and those of non-disadvantaged pupils nationally.

-The Progress 8 score for disadvantaged year 11 boys in 2019 was -0.9 and the estimated Progress 8 score for the same group in 2023 was -1.1.
-We continue to work towards narrowing the gap with other students nationally.
+The Progress 8 score for disadvantaged year 11 boys in 2023 was -1.1 and in 2024 it was -0.7.
+Therefore, we have narrowed the gap with students nationally.

 To narrow the gap between the attendance of disadvantaged boys and that of non-disadvantaged pupils nationally.

-In 2019 the attendance for disadvantaged boys was 87%.
-This figure was slightly below the average attendance for all Pupil Premium students (89.5%), and was lower than the attendance for all students (92.5%).
+In 2024 the attendance for disadvantaged boys was 76.8%.
+This figure was slightly below the average attendance for all disadvantaged students (77.5%), and was lower than the attendance for all students (86.4%).

-In 2023 the attendance for disadvantaged boys was 84%.
-This figure was slightly below the average attendance for all Pupil Premium students (85%), and was lower than the attendance for all students (90%).
+The current (March 2025) attendance for disadvantaged boys is 81.1%.
+This figure was slightly below the average attendance for all disadvantaged students (82.3%) and is lower than the attendance for all students (89.5%).